-Moving abroad to work is surely one of the most alluring challenges that presents itself to many of us.
+Moving abroad to work is surely one of the most alluring challenges that presents itself to many of us, and there is a lot to consider when thinking about how to move abroad.
 Foreign work experience looks great on the CV – especially if you can pick up a new language and also shows that you can operate outside of your comfort zone.
 It demonstrates adaptability and the broader experience will hopefully add a whole new dimension to the work-life balance.
 Ideally it should be like taking your holiday to work each day.

 Increasingly, business leaders recognise the value of living and moving abroad to work.
 According to the Harvard Business Review, globalisation means that the need for truly global citizens to lead organisations in business, nonprofits, and government is far greater than in the past.